Greenfield: The Advantages - Investing in Africa

 A means of greater control

-A greenfield company provides the investor with control over the business in several ways that he would probably not have if he simply invested in an existing local company.
+A greenfield company provides the investor with control over the business in a number of ways that he would probably not have if he simply invested in an existing local company.
 One is to establish a global strategy, for example, by determining what type of product or service will be sold and then setting production rates and the pace of expansion in the target market.

 For example, the investor can decide whether he wants to start a small-scale activity and gradually increase his presence or prepare for a large-scale launch of its products.
 It would normally not have such freedom of action if it were to invest in an existing local enterprise.